Siocnarff/sturdy-invention/README.md

 # Ask A Book

-## How to use the scripts to build your own embeddings for a pdf.
+## How to use the scripts to build your own embeddings for a pdf

 1. add OPENAI_API_KEY = 'yourkey' to an .env file in the scripts folder
 2. add the pdf you want to ask questions of in the scripts folder